pinellolab/CRISPResso2/README.md

 This utility is particular useful to investigate and quantify mutation frequency in a list of potential target or off-target sites, coming for example from prediction tools, or from other orthogonal assays.

+#### Parameter List

+-b or --bam_file: WGS aligned bam file. (default: 'bam filename')

+-f or --region_file: Regions description file.
+A BED format file containing the regions to analyze, one per line.
+The REQUIRED columns are: chr_id(chromosome name), bpstart(start position), bpend(end position), the optional columns are: name (an unique indentifier for the region), guide_seq, expected_hdr_amplicon_seq,coding_seq, see CRISPResso help for more details on these last 3 parameters).

+-r or --reference_file: A FASTA format reference file (for example hg19.fa for the human genome). (default: '')

+--min_reads_to_use_region: Minimum number of reads that align to a region to perform the CRISPResso analysis. (default: 10)

+--gene_annotations: Gene Annotation Table from UCSC Genome Browser Tables <http://genome.ucsc.edu/cgi-bin/hgTables?command=start>, please select as table "knownGene", as output format "all fields from selected table" and as file returned "gzip compressed". (default: '')

+--crispresso_command: CRISPResso command to call. (default: 'CRISPResso')

 ### CRISPRessoCompare